Lifecycle management in Security Lake

 To configure retention settings programmatically when you're

 onboarding to Security Lake, use the CreateDataLake operation of the Security Lake API.
-In your
+If you're using the

 -